Time, date and location of the meeting

 6. In some instances, more information may be needed in order for a decision to be rendered.
 The staff member holding the Conduct Review Meeting may adjourn the meeting in order to gather more information, talk with other relevant parties, etc. A follow-up meeting will be set to bring the matter to closure.

 7. If the student accepts responsibility, sanctions are assigned as appropriate, and are effective immediately upon the close of the Meeting.
-If the student does not accept responsibility for a first time violation, the case is referred to the Director of Residence Life or Vice President of Student Life, as appropriate.
-A student may elect a Judicial Review Board meeting for other repeat violations rather than have the matter adjudicated via the Conduct Review Meeting.
+If the student does not accept responsibility for a first time violation, the case is decided by the student conduct officer based on the preponderance of evidence.
+"Preponderance of evidence" is defined here as "having more than likely to have occurred than not."

 8. Within ten (10) business days of the Meeting, the student is notified of the resolution and/or sanctions in writing.